alexSamalot19/sequelizedBurger/README.md

 My name is Alex I am a bootcamp student whose portfolio can be found [here]( https://alexsamalot19.github.io/Samalot-Alexander-Portfolio/).

 I designed this app using existing APIs and packages listed in the **This App Utilizes** section.
-I used Node and MySQL to query and route data in this app, and Handlebars to generate your HTML.
-The site is deployed to Heroku [here](https://burger9.herokuapp.com/).
+I used Node and Sequelize to query and route data in this app, and Handlebars to generate your HTML.
+The site is deployed to Heroku [here](https://sequelizedburgers9.herokuapp.com/).